-3. Remuneration of the Directors in respect of 2018
+3. Remuneration of the Directors in respect of 2019

-The amount of the remuneration and other benefits granted directly or indirectly to the Directors, by the Company or its subsidiaries, in respect of 2018 is set forth on an individual basis in the table below.
+The amount of the remuneration and other benefits granted directly or indirectly to the Directors, by the Company or its subsidiaries, in respect of 2019 is set forth on an individual basis in the table below.

-The remuneration of the Chairman for the performance of all his duties in the Company was a set gross amount of € 250 000.
+The remuneration of the Chairman for the performance of all his duties in the Company was set as follows: